 \section{Iterating monotone operators on $\fG_\EA$}

-Transfinite iterations of reflection principles play an important role in proof theory starting from the work of A. Turing on recursive progressions \cite{Tur39}.
+Transfinite iterations of reflection principles play an important role in proof theory starting from the works of A. Turing~\cite{Tur39} and S. Feferman~\cite{Fef62} on recursive progressions.
 Here we present a general result on defining iterations of monotone semi-idempotent operators in $\fG_\EA$.

 An operator $R:\fG_\EA\to \fG_\EA$ is called \emph{computable} if so is the function $\gn{\gs}\mapsto \gn{R(\gs)}$.
 By extension of terminology we also call computable any operator $R'$ such that $\al{\gs\in \fG_\EA} R'(\gs)=_\EA R(\gs)$, for some computable $R$.